vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

         ListNode mid = findMid(head);

         // The mid becomes the root of the BST.
-        TreeNode node = new TreeNode(mid.val);
+        TreeNode listNode = new TreeNode(mid.val);

         // Another base case - when there is just one element in the linked list
-        // When the node has no left and right siblings (only 1 element left) - head will be the mid.
+        // When the listNode has no left and right siblings (only 1 element left) - head will be the mid.
         // Then, we will no longer need to traverse its left and right subtree if (head == mid) {
-            return node;
+            return listNode;
         }

-        // Recursively form balanced BSTs using the left and right halves of the original list. node.left = sortedListToBST(head);
+        // Recursively form balanced BSTs using the left and right halves of the original list. listNode.left = sortedListToBST(head);
-        node.right = sortedListToBST(mid.next);
+        listNode.right = sortedListToBST(mid.next);
-        return node;
+        return listNode;
     }

     private ListNode findMid(ListNode head) {

-        ListNode prev = null; // The pointer used to disconnect the left half from the mid node.
+        ListNode prev = null; // The pointer used to disconnect the left half from the mid listNode.
         ListNode slow = head; // Mid element
         ListNode fast = head;